jabezborja/tagalang/README.md

 Kung statements works like Lua programming with 'THEN' and 'END'

-But in Pinoice, it is 'TAPOS' and 'PAGTATAPOS'
+But in TagaLang, it is 'TAPOS' and 'PAGTATAPOS'

 To perform a kung statements
 ```